sharmaankita3387/team25_2AA4_BonusAssignment_2026W/README.md

 ## Overview

-This project is a proof-of-concept UML-to-Java code generator developed for SFWRENG 2AA4.

 The program reads a UML Class Diagram exported from Draw.io (in XML format), parses class definitions (including attributes and methods), and automatically generates corresponding `.java` files.

 The goal of this project is to demonstrate model-driven engineering concepts by translating structural UML models into working Java class skeletons.